roryp/awslabs/README.md

 ##### Create a Java client sdk for your Petstore API

-To call your API via Java , you must generate the Java  SDK of the API.
+To call your Petstore API via Java , you must use a Java Client SDK for your API.

-A pre-setup maven project for the petstore Java client API is provided here - https://github.com/roryp/awscodestar/tree/master/apigateway/petstore
+A pre-setup maven project for the PetStore Java client API is provided here - https://github.com/roryp/awscodestar/tree/master/apigateway/petstore

+Your **goal** is to change the supplied Maven project to point to your API endpoint:

 1. Change petstore.petstoreClientBuilder#DEFAULT_ENDPOINT to your endpoint